Minimized layout applies only to the Headed Web SDK. It requires Web SDK

 The hosted iframe sends one layout value at a time.
 Treatminimized and minimized-paused the same in your host layout: both mean the small overlay is active, so you should free the area you reserved for the full headed panel.
 When the value is expanded, give that slot back to the full panel.

-How to implement minimized layout
+How to implement Minimized layout

-Initialize and mount
+Initialize and Mount

 Use a root element reserved for the iframe, the same as the